nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Documenting Dependencies

- * Use that feature to document dependencies in the User Guide.

 ## Documenting Group Attribute Conventions

 Add the following principles to the source code documentation somewhere.